app-sre/csnotify/README.md

-# Cloud stotage notifications for Go
+# Cloud storage notifications for Go

 Watch objects in S3 buckets and get notifiations when they have changed.